-Poll: One in Four Parents Concerned About Their Child's Ability to Communicate
+Poll: One In Four Parents Concerned About Their Child's Ability to Communicate

 May 01, 2019, 08:45 ET

-ROCKVILLE, Md., May 1, 2019 /PRNewswire/ -- One quarter of U.S. parents of children ages 0–8 have had concerns about their child's ability to communicate, according to poll results released today by the American Speech-Language-Hearing Association (ASHA) for national Better Hearing & Speech Month.
+ROCKVILLE, Maryland, May 1, 2019 /PRNewswire-HISPANIC PR WIRE/ -- One quarter of U.S. parents of children ages 0–8 have had concerns about their child's ability to communicate, according to poll results released today by the American Speech-Language-Hearing Association (ASHA) for national Better Hearing & Speech Month.
 At the same time, parents who were polled overwhelmingly agree that speech, language, and hearing developmental milestones are among the most important in life.

 Commissioned by ASHA and conducted this spring by YouGov, this nationally representative poll of more than 1,100 parents revealed perceptions of communication and communication disorders among the most populous racial and ethnic groups—White, Black or African American, and Hispanic households.
 Most common among parents were concerns about speech development, followed by language concerns and then hearing-related worries.